Bangkok: Demography

 The majority of Bangkok's population identifies as Thai, (Note: Thai ethnicity is rather a question of cultural identity than of genetic origin.
 Many people in Bangkok who self-identify as Thai have at least some Chinese ancestry.) although details on the city's ethnic make-up are unavailable, as the national census does not document race.
 (Note: An introductory publication by the BMA gives a figure of 80 per cent Thai, 10 per cent Chinese, and 10 per cent other, although this is likely a rough estimate.)
 Bangkok's cultural pluralism dates back to the early days of its founding: several ethnic communities were formed by immigrants and forced settlers including the Khmer, northern Thai, Lao, Vietnamese, Mon and Malay.
 Most prominent were the Chinese, who played major roles in the city's trade and became the majority of Bangkok's population—estimates include up to three-fourths in 1828 and almost half in the 1950s.
 (Note: By one recent estimate, at least 60 per cent of the city's residents are of Chinese descent.)
 Chinese immigration was restricted from the 1930s and effectively ceased after the Chinese Communist Revolution in 1949.
 Their prominence subsequently declined as younger generations of Thai Chinese integrated and adopted a Thai identity.
 Bangkok is still, nevertheless, home to a large Chinese community, with the greatest concentration in Yaowarat, Bangkok's Chinatown.

-The majority (93 per cent) of the city's population is Buddhist, according to the 2010 census.
-Other religions include Islam (4.6 per cent), Christianity (1.9 per cent), Hinduism (0.3 per cent), Sikhism (0.1 per cent), and Confucianism (0.1 per cent).
+The majority (93%) of the city's population is Buddhist, according to the 2010 census.
+Other religions include Islam (4.6%), Christianity (1.9%), Hinduism (0.3%), Sikhism (0.1%), and Confucianism (0.1%).

 Apart from Yaowarat, Bangkok also has several other distinct ethnic neighbourhoods.
 The Indian community is centred in Phahurat, where the Gurdwara Siri Guru Singh Sabha, founded in 1933, is located.
 Ban Khrua on Saen Saep Canal is home to descendants of the Cham who settled in the late 18th century.
 Although the Portuguese who settled during the Thonburi period have ceased to exist as a distinct community, their past is reflected in Santa Cruz Church, on the west bank of the river.
 Likewise, Assumption Cathedral on Charoen Krung Road is among many European-style buildings in the Old Farang Quarter, where European diplomats and merchants lived in the late 19th to early 20th centuries.
 Nearby, the Haroon Mosque is the centre of a Muslim community.
 Newer expatriate communities exist along Sukhumvit Road, including the Japanese community near Soi Phrom Phong and Soi Thong Lo, and the Arab and North African neighbourhood along Soi Nana.
 Sukhumvit Plaza, a mall on Soi Sukhumvit 12, is popularly known as Koreatown.